 Bath and North East Somerset Clinical Commissioning Group

 Clara Cross Lane

-BaNES CCG is a Data Controller under the terms of the Data Protection Act.
+BaNES CCG is a Data Controller under the terms of the GDPR.
 We are legally responsible for ensuring that all personal information that we hold and use is done so in compliance with the law.

 All data controllers must register with the Information Commissioner’s Office (ICO).
 Our ICO Data Protection Register number is Z362781X and our entry can be found in the Data Protection Register on the Information Commissioner’s Office website.

 Everyone working for the NHS has a legal duty to keep information about you confidential.
 The NHS Care Record Guarantee, the NHS Constitution, the Health and Social Care Information Centre Guide to Confidentiality, and the NHS Confidentiality Code of Practice provide a commitment that all NHS organisations and those providing care on behalf of the NHS will use records about you in ways that respect your rights and promote your health and wellbeing.

 If you are receiving services from the NHS, we share information that does not identify you (anonymised) with other NHS, academic institutions and social care partner agencies for the purpose of improving local services, research, audit and public health.